 Are Employers Just Hopeful a Unicorn Exists?

-It’s no longer uncommon for employers to post jobs looking for their perfect unicorn, even when it comes to searching for entry level positions.
+It’s no longer uncommon for employers to post jobs looking for their perfect unicorn, even when it comes to searching for entry-level positions.
 Employers depict the ideal candidate in job postings, knowing full well that they’ll accept a candidate that meets 80% of their criteria.
-This tactic frustrates jobseekers, especially those recent college graduates that are on an emotional high of graduation and then get knocked down by the reality of misguided job boards.
+This tactic frustrates job seekers, especially those recent college graduates that are on an emotional high of graduation and then get knocked down by the reality of misguided job boards.

 Lack of Experience?
 Start Networking

 It’s never too early to start networking.
 In today’s digital world, it’s so easy to get your name out there, better yet, your work brand.
-If you are an active student, I encourage you to begin creating a social presence to expose yourself to those that will help you land a job, when the time comes.
+If you are an active student, I encourage you to begin creating a social presence to expose yourself to those that will help you land an entry-level position, when the time comes.
 Excellent platforms such as LinkedIn will allow you to create an account as a student.
 In addition, you can designate yourself as such and still connect with professionals.
 Seek to connect with professionals that are in your desired field.